SecondeJK/personal/Devplan.md

 I have a Raspberry Pi.
 I have a book on Python.
 It's time to get coding with a secondry language, and I've chosen Python over Java, Node.JS and any other languages.

+15/12/2016:
+As discussed with the Engineer, this is actually a very pointless goal.
+Considering PHP is going in the right direction with 7 and is developing at a good speed, there is no point sidestepping to a different language.
+The only secondry language I am going to need will be JavaScript, and that will be for visualisations in data.
+If one tool is sufficient, become a master of it rather than spread language knowledge.

 ### 11. NEW: Design Patterns ###

 Armed with a book now showing design patterns, I need to work my way through key concepts in patterns which will make learning new languages far easier.
 So, for the time being, these are: